hmcts/reply-urls-operator/README.md

 # reply-urls-operator
-A k8s Operator which watches for events on Ingress resources and takes the hosts associated with them, converts them to valid Azure App Registration Reply URLs, it then updates the App Registration and keeps them in sync.
+A k8s Operator that keeps Ingress hosts in sync with the Redirect URLs associated with an Azure App Registration.

 ## Table of Contents
 **[Description](#Description)**<br>